 At a certain level, pests and diseases and the damage caused by them can be tolerated by a colony.
 However, when the number of pests or level of disease reaches a point where treatment is required, both for economic and health reasons, a treatment threshold is reached.
 In many cases, thresholds have been established through scientific research and are usually geographically specific.
 The emphasis is on controlling the pest, not eradicating it.
 Treatments and management techniques should be implemented before threshold levels are reached, to prevent economic loss.
 Thresholds are lower when more than one pest or disease is present (meaning a lower level of infestation or infection will require treatment intervention) due to the increased stress the colony is under.
-22

 Threshold levels vary depending on the time of the year, colony strength, apiary location and management.
 Colony strength affects threshold levels.
 A strong colony has more brood than a weak colony and therefore could have more Varroa reproduction.
 Also, colony conditions affect threshold levels.
 A colony that is queenless will reach a point when there is no capped brood and all Varroa in the colony are phoretic (living on the adult bees).
-When monitoring a queenless colony with a sticky board, beekeepers can expect to see more Varroa than if monitoring a queenless.
+When monitoring a queenless colony with a sticky board, beekeepers can expect to see more Varroa than if monitoring a queenright colony where a proportion of the Varroa would be under the cappings.